How To Learn A New Language Fast Before You Travel This Year

 You can access all their languages when you sign up for Rosetta Stone‘s annual or lifetime plan.
 The languages they offer include:

 - Mandarin Chinese

-Whether you want to learn French, Italian, German or any other European language, with Rosetta Stone you can build that common European framework of reference of various different languages by conquering the left hemisphere and the right at one go!
+Whether you want to learn French, Italian, German, or any other European language, with Rosetta Stone, you can build that common European framework of reference of various languages by conquering the left and right hemispheres in one go!

-An annual subscription to Rosetta Stone is only $9.99 a month and gives you access to all of the languages.
-They also have a Lifetime Subscription, and to join you only need to pay a one-time fee of $179!
-Or if you wanna try it out before committing, their 3-month subscription costs $11.99 per month.
+An annual subscription to Rosetta Stone is only $9.99 a month and gives you access to all languages.
+They also have a Lifetime Subscription, and to join, you only need to pay a one-time fee of $179!
+Or, if you want to try it out before committing, their 3-month subscription costs $11.99 per month.